 Lastly, we offer a detailed breakdown of intersection crashes, categorized by severity: fatal, serious, minor, and possible injuries.

-The data reveals that San Jose has 33.18% minor injuries and 58.64% possible injuries occurring in intersection crashes.
+The data further reveals that San Jose has 33.18% minor injuries and 58.64% possible injuries occurring in intersection crashes.
 These figures indicate that over 91% of intersection crash injuries in San Jose are categorized as less severe.

 Conclusion

-While the city has a significantly higher intersection crash rate than the average for California cities, its fatal and serious injury rates are notably lower.
+While San Jose has a significantly higher intersection crash rate than the average for California cities, its fatal and serious injury rates are notably lower.
 This suggests that while crashes are more frequent, they tend to result in less severe outcomes compared to other areas.
 However, certain intersections, such as East Capitol Expressway and Senter Road, experience a high volume of crashes.
 Addressing these high-risk locations through infrastructure upgrades, enhanced traffic management, and enforcement measures can help mitigate risks and improve intersection safety across the city.
 If you were injured, you can contact our San Jose personal injury lawyers today.

 Methodology